robguilarr/robguilar/public/posts/anova_dota/index.md

 **What can stakeholders keep working on?**

 MOBA games tend to rely their sustainability on their community engagement and this can be studied by the player’s user experience.
-Usually, when buffed heroes are used for Jungling, which among DOTA 2 community sometimes is a frowned upon activity, this will make the users feel uncomfortable because of unfair mechanics, so the main solution is to build a User Metrics dashboards segmented by characters to track closely its behavior and take prompter actions each time a patch is released.
+Usually, when buffed heroes are used for Jungling, which among DOTA 2 community sometimes is a frowned upon activity, this will make the users feel uncomfortable because of unfair mechanics, so the main solution is to build a Gameplay Metrics dashboard segmented by characters to track closely its behavior and take prompter actions each time a patch is released.

 ---